Kumara plicatilis – updating web

 Ethnobotany

-This plant does best in well-drained acidic soil and in relatively humid and cool conditions.
+This plant does best in well-drained acidic soil and in relatively humid and cool conditions in winter.
 Propagation is from fallen branches, which take root or by seeds.
 Seed dispersal is limited and poor.
 Successful propagation through tissue culture has been carried out.
 This plant requires full sun.
 It can be difficult to grow outside its natural habitat but has been successfully grown in containers.
 Here the soil should be well drained, acidic and kept in a relatively high humidity.
 This plant was described and illustrated in 1799 in the Curtis’s Botanical Magazine.

 References